Bow River Report

 • Slow, deliberate retrieves are key

-Winter fishing on the Bow River can be technical but rewarding.
-While peak dry-fly fishing typically occurs from mid-May through October, winter anglers who focus on subsurface techniques can still find consistent success.
+Spring fishing on the Bow River can be technical but rewarding.
+While peak dry-fly fishing typically occurs from mid-May through October, spring anglers who focus on subsurface techniques can still find consistent success.

 Safety Considerations: